-The OCDP sponsors programs that expose students to working professionals and the world beyond college.
-Discussions with guest speakers give students the chance to learn about a variety of fields.
+The Career Center sponsors programs that expose students to working professionals and the world beyond college.
+Discussions with guest speakers during events, such as "Alumni in the Classroom Week", give students the chance to learn about a variety of fields.
 The Muhlenberg Career Network enables students to meet and gain advice from alumni in careers ranging from banking and writing to research and teaching.
-During winter break, students may participate in the Muhlenberg Shadow Program, which links students with alumni in work or graduate/professional school.
+Students may participate in the Muhlenberg Shadow Program which links students with alumni in work or graduate/professional school.

-Lists of part-time, off-campus and summer job opportunities are available to students.
+Part-time, off-campus, and summer job opportunities are listed in the Center's Career Resource Library.
 Internships are available for students seeking work experience related to their career interests.
-These are listed in the Career Resource Library, an excellent source of information, as well as Career Connections, an online database.
+These are listed in "Career Connections", the Center's online database to which all traditional students have an account.
+Wescoe School students can call the office to gain access.

-The OCDP offers workshops on career decision-making, choosing a major, graduate school essays, resume writing, job-search strategies, summer jobs/internships, and networking.
-"Dine for Success," mock interview programs, and the Career Campaign are just a few of the innovative programs that prepare students and provide pertinent information.
-A comprehensive Gearing Up for Graduate School event provides students with necessary information to be competitive in the application process.
+The Career Center offers workshops on career decision-making, choosing a major, writing graduate school essays, resume writing, developing job-search strategies, finding summer jobs/internships, networking, and college-to-career transition.
+"Dine for Success," mock interview programs, and the annual Career Conference are just a few of the innovative programs that prepare students and provide pertinent information.
+A comprehensive "Gearing Up for Graduate School" event provides students with necessary information to be competitive in the application process.

-The OCDP also takes an active approach to help students identify potential employers.
-Each year representatives from a variety of fields come to the campus to interview seniors for full-time employment.
-Through the J.O.B.S. program, hundreds of positions are entered into the Career Connections database for students to access.
-In addition, links from the OCDP World Wide Web page (www.muhlenberg.edu/odcp/) help students learn about thousands of other opportunities.
+The Center also takes an active approach to help students identify potential employers.
+Each year representatives from a variety of fields come to campus to interview seniors for full-time employment.
+Through the "Jobs Available Now" program, hundreds of positions are entered into the Career Connections database for students to access.
+In addition, links from the Career Center's web page (www.muhlenberg.edu/careercenter/) help students learn about thousands of other opportunities.
+We also hold internship and job fairs on campus.